joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/02/01/us/politics/trump-election-donors-spending.html?searchResultPosition=2

 **Key Takeaways From Trump’s Effort to Overturn the Election**\
-`A Times examination of the 77 days between election and inauguration shows how the president waged an extralegal campaign that convinced tens of millions of Americans the election had been stolen.`\
+`A Times examination of the 77 days between election and inauguration shows how a lie the former president had been grooming for years overwhelmed the Republican Party and stoked the assault on the Capitol.`\
 https://nytimes.com/2021/02/01/us/politics/trump-election-lie-takeaways.html?searchResultPosition=3

 **Who’s the Front-Runner?
 5 Takeaways From the First Mayoral Debate**\